marciofrayze/rackstep/README.md

 ## In the wild (who is using it?)

 RackStep is still in very early stage of development and testing.
-Right now there is only one website that was build using it: [Ninirc.com](http://ninirc.com)
+Right now there is only one website that was built using it: [Ninirc.com](http://ninirc.com)

 ## Author